-As equation (5) highlights, the VaR parameter is the probability that returns on equity are negative.
+As Eq.
+(5) highlights, the VaR parameter is the probability that returns on equity are negative.
 A negative RoE may lead to default, liquidation, delisting, and/or being acquired.
-We construct a default dummy $Default{i,t}$ using a strict definition of default15.
-We also construct a distress event dummy $Distress{i,t}$ using combinations of the following events: (1) income is non-positive, (2) equity becomes non-positive, and (3) existed in the previous period but is no longer available in the current period.
-The benchmark distress dummy $Distress{i,t}$ has value one if (1), (2), or (3) occurs at time t + 1, and 0 otherwise.
-As an alternative, we also consider (2) and (3) for a more narrowly defined distress event.16 Table 1
+We construct a default dummy $Default{i,t}$ using a strict definition of default.20 We also construct a distress event dummy $Distress{i,t}$ using combinations of the following events: (1) income is